FOR SCHOLARS, LEADERS AND GLOBAL CITIZENS

 Senior year: Complete a capstone honors thesis or project

-Baldwin scholars also take one additional honors course: a seminar, honors-across-the-curriculum course or tutorial, and are expected to maintain a 3.5 GPA to remain in the program.
+Once they have entered the Baldwin program, students are expected to maintain a 3.6 GPA to remain in the program.